byronpendason/byronpendason.github.io/_drafts/virtues.md

 Generosity - Gifolness
-Generosity is freely sharing what is yours with others.

 Justice - Rihtwisnes
-Justice is the concept of treating others with fairness.

 Moderation - Metgung
-Moderation is the ability and willingness to avoid excesses in life and to regulate oneself away from extremes in behavior.

 Patience - Geþyld
-Patience is the ability to not be hasty or rash and to be able to withstand trials and difficulties while maintaining composure.

 Piety - Ærfæstnys
-Piety is the observation of one’s duty to that which they hold to be sacred and devotion to one's divine beings – be they gods, ancestors, or wights.

 Prudence - Wærscipe
 Prudence is the ability to use caution and reason to avoid troubles when possible.